 The Government of Canada (Statistics Canada) is the owner or a licensee of all intellectual property rights (including copyright) in this data product.
-In consideration of your payment of the requisite fee, you or your organisation, as the case may be, (hereinafter referred to as the "licensee") are granted a non-exclusive, non-assignable and non-transferable licence to use this data product subject to the terms below.
-This license is not a sale of any or all of the rights of the owner(s).
+With your payment of the requisite fee, you (hereinafter referred to as 'the Licensee') are granted a non-exclusive, non-assignable and non-transferable licence to use this data product subject to the terms below.
+This licence is not a sale of any or all of the rights of the owner(s).